HaoyiZhu/HaoyiZhu/README.md

-### :relaxed: I'm Haoyi Zhu, a 3rd-year Ph.D. student majoring in AI at Shanghai AI Lab & USTC.
+### :relaxed: I'm Haoyi Zhu, a 3rd-year Ph.D. student majoring in AI at USTC.

 #### Research for fun and truth. :heart_eyes: Interests: Robot Learning, Embodied AI, and Computer Vision.